bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 3. Create an option set

-After the option with values has been created, an option set needs to be created so the option and values created in the previous steps can be added to it.
+Next, you need to create an option set and add the option and values created in the previous steps to it.

 `POST /v2/option_sets`